Lectures and Workshops

 It was reported in Wikipedia that "Joy to the World" was "the most published American Christmas hymn in North America" included in 1,387 hymnals.

-It seems many folks enjoy singing "Joy to the World"
+On this 185th anniversary (first published in 1839) it seems many folks still enjoy singing "Joy to the World" to --

 Repeat the sounding joy!

---By Roger Hall, Center for American Music Preservation
+--by Roger Hall, Director, Center for American Music Preservation,

-"Joy To The World" is one of the Christmas hymns included on of these two CDs,
+"Joy To The World" is one of the Christmas hymns included on these two CDs,

 (AMRC CD 0010)